arunvjn/Typescript/README.md

 Public - accessible everywhere
 Private - accessible within other methods of the same class Protected - accessible within other methods of the same class and the child classes.

+Type definition files
+A file is like a adapter between typescript code and JS code which helps typescript understand the type of all the methods and variables in the JS code.